-One should also think about the limitations of the solution (including limitations that the authors might not have noticed or clearly admitted) that have been posted, and also ascertain if the assumptions made by them are reasonable.
+One should also think about the limitations of the solution (including limitations that the authors might not have noticed or admitted) that have been posted and also ascertain if the assumptions made by them are reasonable.

-It is always beneficial to ensure that one’s research idea is as original as possible and that no one has actually applied it before.
-In fact, one should be happy that their research is innovative.
-However, one should again perform a literature search using different keyword combinations to make sure that there is really no existing literature on the subject.
+It is always beneficial to ensure that one’s research idea is as original as possible and that no one has applied it before.
+One should be happy that their research is innovative.
+However, one should again perform a literature search using different keyword combinations to make sure that there is no existing literature on the subject.

 Even after doing this, if they can’t find anything on the same research idea or topic, they can compare their research with research that has been done on closely related topics.
 Another approach would be to go a step further and compare it with other studies in the same field, if not on the specific topic.
 Maybe they can add a sentence that says that while many studies have focused on various aspects of the topic or area, none have addressed that particular research idea.

 There are a large number of journals to choose from today, including Web of Science, Google Scholar, Elsevier, Scopus Journals, etc. The impact factor of journals offers an accurate idea of the overall excellence of the work published in this journal.
 Generally, the higher the impact factor value of a journal, the more prestigious it is considered to be.
 This impact factor value provides library administrators with a means to decide which journals to keep in their collections and which ones to acquire for their libraries.